All 39 Hacks are not in this single post

 Popular photo-sharing app Path added a ‘Nudge’ feature to ask your inactive friends to take a photo:

 Note: a very similar method based on similar principles is sending emails/push notifications to inactive users to inform them that their friends just joined (using Facebook’s Open Graph).
 Instagram does this.

 26. Invite the user to webinars to show them how to keep getting the most out of your product

 Webinars play a huge part in your content marketing funnel to move users through the acquisition state.
-However, once you’ve acquired the customer, don’t underestimate the value in Webinars to keep them updated on the products value, how to use it, latest features etc.
+However, once you’ve acquired the customer, don’t underestimate the value in Webinars.
+Webinars keep them updated on the products value, how to use it,

 You should be looking for every opportunity to speak with your existing user base, and some people for whatever reason) prefer webinars.

 Personally, 80% of the webinars I’ve attended have been terrible: terrible audio, terrible audience interaction, terrible slides/demo… But just make sure you’re in the 20% of awesome webinars and you’re all good.

 The key to remember: this is not the 90’s.
 People don’t want to listen to audio droll on (that’s what Podcasts are for).
 Have discussions, do quick polls, allow questions, use a Pro mic, a great webcam, only have quality material and there you have your growth hack.

 That was part 3 of 5, coming up next… Referral Hacks!

 Please let us know in the comments: